ClimateClara/scripts_paper_assessment_basal_melt_param/README.rst

 ---------------------------------------------------
 The scripts to run the parameterisations can be found in ``scripts_and_notebooks/apply_params``.

-``evalmetrics_results_CV.ipynb`` computes the integrated melt and the melt near the grounding line, applying the parameters of the cross-validation on the corresponding left out time block or ice shelf.
+``evalmetrics_results_CV.ipynb`` computes the integrated melt and the melt near the grounding line, applying the parameters of the cross-validation on the corresponding left out time block or ice shelf and applyong the original parameters.

 ``script_to_apply_all_param_basic_application.ipynb`` computes several 2D and 1D metrics resulting from the parameterisations for a given set of parameters for one NEMO run (useful for spatial patterns for example).